MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/unreal-release-notes.md

 ms.localizationpriority: medium
 ---

-# PlayFab Unreal Engine OnlineSubsystem release notes
+# PlayFab Unreal Engine OnlineSubsystem Release Notes

 Refer to [QuickStart: PlayFab Online Subsystem (OSS)](party-unreal-engine-oss-quickstart.md) for download and install instructions.

 ## 2.3.4
 Feature Updates:
 - Added support for dedicated server scenarios.
-Refer to the [Dedicated Server Setup Guide](party-unreal-engine-oss-dedicated-servers.md) for more details.
+For more information on setting up Dedicated Servers for your game, see the [Dedicated Server Setup Guide](party-unreal-engine-oss-dedicated-servers.md).
-- Added better integration with the [PlayFab SDK UE Marketplace Plugin](https://www.unrealengine.com/marketplace/product/playfab-sdk).
-Refer to the [PlayFab SDK UE Marketplace Plugin Integration Guide](party-unreal-engine-oss-playfab-plugin-integration.md) for more details.
+- Added better integration with the [PlayFab SDK Unreal Engine (UE) Marketplace Plugin](https://www.unrealengine.com/marketplace/product/playfab-sdk).
+For more information on integrating the PlayFab Plugin, see the [PlayFab SDK UE Marketplace Plugin Integration Guide](party-unreal-engine-oss-playfab-plugin-integration.md).
 - Introduced a new configuration boolean, `bForceAutoLoginOnTick`.
     - Previously on Win64 and PlayStation platforms, the default behavior was to always attempt to call `AutoLogin()` for the primary local user.
     - This new configuration boolean allows `AutoLogin()` to be disabled for Win64 and PlayStation platforms if you wish to call `Login()` elsewhere.